Table of Contents

 Varicose Vein Treatment

-If you’re experiencing pain or other problems due to varicose veins, there are a number of treatment options available.
+If you’re experiencing pain or other problems due to varicose veins, there are several treatment options available.
 These include lifestyle changes, such as losing weight and exercising more.

 A good treatment option is compression stockings.
 Compression stockings can help to reduce pain and swelling by putting pressure on your veins.
 They can also help to prevent new varicose veins from forming.
 If you’re considering compression stockings, be sure to talk to your doctor about the right size and type for you.